g9020/virgo-accounts/program-notes.md

 Purpose: Program to input, amend and delete screen definitions.

-Variables: Stand-alone routine - all variables locally defined/used
+Variables: Stand-alone routine - all variables are defined and used locally

 Globals: ^SCREEN, ^SCREEN(0) contains the prompts for screen definitions